guterka/macros/README.md

 # macros
-Just some useful C macros
+Just some useful C macros and more...